nlitsme/pyidbutil/README.md

 you want to investigate more of IDA''s internals.
 But can also be useful in recovering data from corrupted databases.

- * `--inc`, `--dec` can be used to enumerate all b-tree nodes in either forward, or backward direction.
+ * `--inc`, `--dec` can be used to enumerate all b-tree records in either forward, or backward direction.
     * add `-v` to get a prettier key/value output
- * `--id0`  walks the page tree, instead of the node tree, printing the contents of each page
+ * `--id0`  walks the page tree, instead of the record tree, printing the contents of each page
  * `--pagedump` linearly skip through the file, this will also reveal information in deleted pages.

 naked files